redhat-cip/spinalstack-doc/docs/source/deploy/bootstrap.rst

 Deploy the openstack-full roles
 -------------------------------

-Once we have the install-server node ready, we can deploy all our infrastructure by using eDeploy over the network.
+Once the install-server node is ready, we can deploy all our infrastructure by using eDeploy over the network.
-To start the deployment, boot the targeted server by using the proper boot device regarded the kind of deployment you choose (PXE versus USB).
+To start the deployment, boot the targeted server by using the proper boot device regarding the kind of deployment you choose (PXE versus USB).